Navina-Murugadas/Bank-Loan_DB/README.md

 ## Power BI Visualization
 The Power BI report (BankDB_DataAnalytics.pbix) is located in the powerbi_reports directory.
 The report includes multiple pages with interactive visualizations such as:
+- Cards
-- Bar charts
+- Bar chart
+- Area chart
+- Donut chart
-- Line graphs
+- Shape map
-- Pie charts
+- Tree map
 - Tables
-You can find a detailed overview of the Power BI dashboard in the docs/BankDB PowerBI Dashboard.pdf file.
+You can find a detailed overview of the Power BI dashboard in the BankDB PowerBI Dashboard.pdf file.

 ## How to Open the Report
 - Open Power BI Desktop.